material-motion/material-motion/weekly_updates/stability.md

 # Stability

 Current stability status of each feature.
 Empty rows imply that the feature is not stable.
+This document is updated each time something is launched.

 | [Tech stack](https://material-motion.gitbooks.io/material-motion-starmap/content/specifications/#tech-stack)    | Starmap | Apple | Android | Web |
 |:-------------:|:-------:|:-----:|:-------:|:---:|